Paper Guidelines

 5. Sources – Academic and other professional sources of information should be used in this paper.
 Both primary sources of information (international treaties, official government documents, and organizational reports) and secondary sources of information (scholarly articles, published essays, and news articles) may be used in the paper.
 Most of the sources cited in this paper should have an identifiable author (John Smith) and publication year (2020) or an identifiable organization (BBC News) and publication date (December 15, 2015).
 Since this is a university-level writing assignment, information from dictionaries, encyclopedia, and other online reference resources, such as Wikipedia.com, InfoPlease.com, FactMonster.com, Dictionary.com, and History.com, should not be cited in this paper.

 6. Citations – All sources with identifiable authors or organizations and publication years or dates should be cited at the end of a sentence or the paragraph using parenthetical citations.
 The Political Science Style Manual, which is similar to Chicago Style Manual, is the recommended citation style in this writing assignment (see pages 37-40 in the Political Science Style Manual).
 The Modern Language Association (MLA) citation style should not be used in this paper since it is primarily used in the humanities, not the social sciences.
 Parenthetical citations should contain an author’s last name and publication year – e.g. (Johnson 2015).
 In the case of news articles or reports published by organizations, the parenthetical citation should contain the name of the organization and the full date of the article or report – e.g. (BBC News, June 15, 2015).
 If only one source of information is used in a particular paragraph, only one parenthetical citation needs to be inserted towards the end of the paragraph.
 If more than one source is used in a particular paragraph, a parenthetical citation should be inserted at the end of each sentence or group of sentences in which a different source was used.
 In this paper, sources that do not have publication years or dates should only be cited using footnotes.
 Under no circumstance should an internet address be inserted into a parenthetical citation – e.g. (UN.org).
-Citations of primary sources, such as international treaties, government documents, and organizational reports, should generally be cited using footnotes, especially if there is no identifiable author and publication date.
+Citations of primary sources, such as national laws, international treaties, government documents, and organizational reports, should generally be cited using footnotes, especially if there is no identifiable author and publication date.
 For footnotes, all of the information regarding the source should be provided in the footnote the first time that the source is cited in the paper.
 Each subsequent time the source is cited, only some information regarding the source needs to be provided in the footnote.
 If a source’s date includes a month/day and year, the full date should be included in the footnote.
 Single (1.0) line-spacing should be used in footnotes.
 Papers with fake citations will be considered as a form of cheating (see Plagiarism and Cheating below).

 7. Writing and Grammar – Prior to submission, the paper should be carefully proof-read for grammatical, spelling, and other writing errors.
 Each section of the paper should be divided into paragraphs.
 The start of each paragraph should be indented using one tab.
 Each of the paragraphs should include three or more complete sentences.
 In this paper, countries such as China and the United States should be referred to as “countries” or “states”.
 In this paper, do not refer to countries as “nations” – the word “nation” is essentially a cultural term, not a political term.
 Not all “nations” are located in a single country (e.g., Kurds), and not all “countries” consist of a single nation (e.g., United Kingdom).
 Some countries may be more or less culturally homogenous (e.g., Japan), but most countries are multinational (e.g., Canada).
 After the first mention of country or organization names that are commonly abbreviated, such as the United States (U.S.), United Kingdom (UK), United Nations (UN), and North Atlantic Treaty Organization (NATO), please use the abbreviation.

 8. Plagiarism and Cheating – The paper should be written entirely by the student enrolled in this course.
-Papers with one or more sentences that are copied-and-pasted from a source on the Internet or elsewhere will receive a score of zero [0], even if some of the words are changed in the copied-and-pasted sentences.
+Papers with one or more sentences that are copied-and-pasted from a source on the Internet or elsewhere will receive a score of zero [0] and a failing grade in the course, even if some of the words are changed in the copied-and-pasted sentences.
 While there are many appropriate uses of Artificial Intelligence (AI) programs, such as ChatGPT, in academic courses and in professional jobs, the use of an AI program to generate one or more sentences of this writing assignment will be considered as cheating since the purpose of the assignment is to assess the ability of a student to critical think and write, not the ability of a student to generate a paper using an AI program.
 Papers that include one or more sentences generated by an AI program will receive a score of zero [0].